-Hyperlinks in Excel can be useful, but sometimes they get in the way, especially when you're working with a large dataset or simply want to format your cells cleanly.
+Hyperlinks in Excel can be a useful feature to add links directly in your spreadsheet.
+But sometimes they get in the way, when you’re working with a large dataset or simply want to format your cells cleanly.
+In this article, I’ll walk you through how to remove hyperlinks in Excel with just a few simple steps.

 Key Takeaways:

-Step-by-Step Guide on How to Remove Hyperlinks
+How to Remove Hyperlinks

-Quick Removal Methods for Individual Links
+Removal of Individual Links

 When I want to remove an individual hyperlink quickly in Excel, I find the right-click menu to be the most straightforward approach.
 First, I open my spreadsheet and locate the cell with the undesirable link.
 Then, with a simple right-click on the cell, a menu pops up where I select “Remove Hyperlink.”

-Bulk Deletion Techniques for Efficiency
+Bulk Deletion Techniques

 For those times when I need to expunge multiple hyperlinks from a spreadsheet, there are bulk deletion techniques that can save loads of time.
 Here’s one that I find particularly efficient:

-• I start by selecting the range of cells that includes all the hyperlinks I wish to remove.
+- I start by selecting the range of cells that includes all the hyperlinks I wish to remove.
 If the hyperlinks are scattered throughout the worksheet, I press ‘Ctrl’ and click each cell I need to select.

-• Then, I right-click on the selected area, and from the context menu, I choose ‘Remove Hyperlinks’.
+- Then, I right-click on the selected area, and from the context menu, I choose ‘Remove Hyperlinks’.
 Excel then eliminates all hyperlinks within the selected range in one go.

 STEP 1: I select the cells with hyperlinks.